Many Russians Today Take Pride In Afghan War That Foretold Soviet Demise

 "First of all, we were following orders," Yerin said in an interview with NPR.
 "And secondly, the motherland sent us — we wouldn't have gone on our own."

 Yerin is now the director of a small museum dedicated to the Afghan war, tucked into the ground floor of a nondescript brick apartment building on the eastern outskirts of Moscow.
-Its halls are filled with carefully selected artifacts of the time: high school graduation photos, maps and medals, a Toshiba boombox, a pair of combat boots and a child's drawing of the machines of war.
+Its halls are filled with carefully selected artifacts of the time: high school graduation photos, maps and medals, a Toshiba boombox, a pair of combat boots, and a child's drawing of the machines of war.

 The Soviet war in Afghanistan lasted more than nine years.
 It was a cauldron that took the lives of 15,000 Soviet soldiers and hundreds of thousands of Afghan civilians, and turned millions of Afghans into refugees.